udaygirish/interview_challenge_sufadv/README.md

 ```

 If `episode_end_idx[0] = 34`, that indicates `joints[:34], action[:34]` belong to episode `0`.
-Natuarlly, we don't want to infer actions of the next episode with states of the current one.
+Naturally, we don't want to infer actions of the next episode with states of the current one.

 ## Submitting

-Feel free to make a branch on this repo to push your code to.
+Feel free to either make a fork of this repo or email us your code.